many psychological disorders afflicting visible minorities, none

 because it espouses beliefs or principles with which he disagrees.

-A minority member who deplores his group’s derogation of
+A minority member who rejects his group’s derogation of

-women may come to despise his membership in that group.
+women may come to deplore his membership in that group.
 He can

 then decide to either attempt to modify the principles of his